Kashmir Travel Guide 2026: Everything a First-Time Visitor Needs to Know

 1SIM Card

-Get an Airtel or Jio SIM at Srinagar airport on arrival — it works throughout Kashmir including Gulmarg and Pahalgam.
-Coverage drops in Gurez and remote areas.
+Get an Airtel or Jio SIM at Srinagar airport on arrival.
+It works throughout Kashmir including Gulmarg and Pahalgam.
+Coverage drops in remote areas like Gurez Valley, so download offline maps before heading there.
+Our team can help you sort the SIM card on arrival if needed.

 2Cash is King

-ATMs exist in Srinagar and district towns but carry sufficient cash for Gulmarg and Pahalgam.
-Many shikara rides, horse operators and local markets are cash-only.
+ATMs exist in Srinagar and the larger towns, but you should carry enough cash for Gulmarg and Pahalgam.
+Many shikara operators, horse ride operators, and local market vendors are cash-only.
+We tell our guests to withdraw enough for 2 to 3 days of spending before leaving Srinagar.

 3Local Etiquette

 Dress modestly when visiting dargahs and mosques.
-Remove shoes.
-Ask before photographing locals.
-A simple 'Salam' goes a very long way.
+Remove your shoes before entering.
+Ask before photographing people -- most Kashmiris are happy to be photographed but appreciate being asked.
+A simple "Salam" goes a very long way.
+Our team has seen how much warmer interactions become when guests show this basic respect.

 4Haggling is Expected

-Gulmarg is at 2,650m, Gondola Phase 2 at 4,267m.
-If you fly in from sea level, take it easy the first day.
-Mild headaches are common — drink water and rest.
+Srinagar itself sits at about 1,600 metres, which is fine.
+But Gulmarg is at 2,650 metres, and the Gondola Phase 2 takes you to 4,267 metres.
+If you fly in from sea level, take it easy on the first day.
+Mild headaches are common at altitude -- drink plenty of water and rest.
+Our guides carry basic altitude remedies and know the signs to watch for.

-The Gulmarg Gondola Phase 2 (to 4,267m) has limited tickets.
-Book online at gulmarg.nic.in at least 2–3 days ahead in peak season (July–August, December–January).
+The Gulmarg Gondola Phase 2 has limited daily tickets.
+Book online at gulmarg.nic.in at least 2 to 3 days ahead during peak season (July through August, December through January).
+When you travel with us, we handle this booking so you do not have to worry about it.

 Frequently Asked Questions